SRINIVASRAOAMMANGOD/Jhatpat-BrushCheck/README.md

 <img width="3188" height="1202" alt="frame (3)" src="https://github.com/user-attachments/assets/517ad8e9-ad22-457d-9538-a9e62d137cd7" />

-# Jhatpat BrushCheck🎯
+# Jhatpat BrushCheck 🎯

 ## Basic Details
-Jhatpat BrushCheck is a lightweight, AI-powered web application designed to help users quickly check the condition of their toothbrushes.
+Jhatpat BrushCheck is a lightweight, pre -trained AI-powered web application designed to help users quickly check the condition of their toothbrushes.
 With just a simple photo upload or webcam capture, the app classifies the toothbrush into one of four categories: New, Used, Dirty, or Frayed.
-It also provides an estimated bacteria level on the toothbrush, helping users understand when it's time to replace their brush for better oral hygiene.
+It also provides an estimated bacteria level on the toothbrush which is not accurate .

-The goal of Jhatpat BrushCheck is to promote better dental care by making it easy and fun for everyone to monitor their toothbrush condition regularly — without any technical hassle.
 ### Team Name: Null&Void

 ### Team Members
-- Team Lead:Srinivas - LBS College of Engineering Kasaragod
+- Team Lead: Srinivas - LBS College of Engineering Kasaragod
-- Member 2: Vidhath N Shetty - LBS College of Engineering Kasaragod
+- Member 1: Vidhath N Shetty - LBS College of Engineering Kasaragod

 ### Project Description
 Jhatpat BrushCheck lets you quickly check your toothbrush’s condition with a simple photo.
-Using AI, it tells you if your brush is new, used, dirty, or frayed — plus an estimate of bacteria level.
+Using pretrained model, it tells you if your brush is new, used, dirty, or frayed — plus an estimate of bacteria level.
 Keep your smile fresh with this fast and fun tool!

 ### The Problem (that doesn't exist)